Nermin Nikšić

-Nermin Nikšić ([nîkʃit͡ɕ]; born 27 December 1960) is a Bosnian politician who served as the 8th Prime Minister of the Federation of Bosnia and Herzegovina from 2011 to 2015.
-He is the current president of the Social Democratic Party and is a former member of the national House of Representatives.
+Nermin Nikšić ([nîkʃit͡ɕ]; born 27 December 1960) is a Bosnian politician serving as Prime Minister of the Federation of Bosnia and Herzegovina since April 2023, having previously served from 2011 to 2015.
+He has also served as president of the Social Democratic Party (SDP BiH) since 2014, and was a member of the national House of Representatives from 2018 to 2022 as well.

 Born in Konjic in 1960, Nikšić holds a degree in law from the University of Mostar.
 Prior to the Bosnian War, he worked in Konjic as clerk of town planning, construction and housing, as well as communal services, marketing and catering inspecting.
 Nikšić was Head of the Inspection from 1990 until 1992.

-In 2000, Nikšić was named deputy mayor of Konjic, but soon resigned since he became a member of the Federal House of Representatives.
-In March 2011, after a year-long government formation, he was named Federal Prime Minister, serving until March 2015.
-Nikšić was elected to the national House of Representatives at the 2018 general election.
+In 2000, Nikšić was appointed deputy mayor of Konjic, but soon resigned following his election to the Federal House of Representatives.
+In March 2011, after a year-long government formation, he was appointed federal prime minister, serving until March 2015.
+Nikšić was elected to the national House of Representatives in the 2018 general election.
+In April 2023, following the 2022 general election, he once again became federal prime minister.

-He joined the Social Democratic Party (SDP BiH) in 1993.
-In late 2014, Nikšić was named president of the SDP BiH, following his predecessor Zlatko Lagumdžija's resignation.
+Nikšić joined the SDP BiH in 1993.
+In December 2014, he was elected as its president, following the resignation of Zlatko Lagumdžija.